mcneel/developer.rhino3d.com/content/en/guides/general/how-this-site-works/index.md

  1. [APIs](#apis)
  1. [Samples](#samples)

-All types of content - with the exception of APIs - begin with YAML, which the site uses to categories and sort the content into appropriate areas.
+All types of content - with the exception of APIs - begin with toml, which the site uses to categories and sort the content into appropriate areas.

 ### Pages